Anyel-ec/Anyel-ec/README.md

 - [Google IT Support Professional Certificate](https://coursera.org/verify/professional-cert/6EAJ2NLGH5Y3)
 - [Cisco Junior Cybersecurity Analyst Certificate](https://www.credly.com/badges/c0e93741-8463-4e34-b085-c66135b13b4a/public_url)
 - Courses at the Tsachila Higher Technological Institute

-## Education:

-- University of the Armed Forces ESPE: Information Technology Engineering Student

-Thank you for visiting my profile!
-I am excited to work on new projects and collaborate in the development of innovative technological solutions.
-If you want to contact me or learn more about my projects, feel free to visit my GitHub profile: [https://github.com/angel-patino](https://github.com/angel-patino)